ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

     <p><em>Figure 10:  Pairwise correlation of data's columns.</em></p>
 </div>
 Another important result we retrieve from Figure 10 is that the number of Spotify streams is quite strongly positive correlated with the number of Shazam counts.
 Thus, if people use Shazam to find the name of an unknown song then it is probably they will listen it again on Spotify.
 Moreover Spotify streams are negatively correlated with the release year thus suggesting the most streamed songs are also the newest one.

+## Recommendations and Insights
+- Nowadays the music market is more accessible due to the existence of many technologies and platforms that allow users to communicate with public.
+This leads to an exponential growth of the number of tracks released every year;
+- There is not a clear and inequivocable ideal month to release a new track.
+However months like January and October seem to be slightly preferred;
+- The top 3 streamed songs on Spotify are: Blinding Lights, Shape of You and As It Was.
+The top 3 viewed songs on YouTube are: Baby Shark, Despacito and Shape of You.
+Thus, Shape of You is the only song that is contained in both top 3 ranks.
+TikTok most reproduced songs are typically soundtracks that well fit with viral videos.
+The top 3 listened artists on Spotify are: Bad Bunny, The Weekend and Drake.
+The top 3 listened artists on YouTube are: Ed Sheeran, Bad Bunny and Taylor Swift.
+Finally, the top 3 listened artists on TikTok are Kevin MacLeod, The King Khan & BBQ Show and Kreepa;
+- There is not a statistical significant difference in Track Score between explicit and friendly songs;
+- The Track Score is a complex feature that poorly correlates with all the factors taken into account.
+However it is slightly positive correlated with the `Spotify Playlist Reach` and the `Spotify Popularity`.

+  ## Limitations
+  - The dataset used in this project does not contain all the tracks on Spotify but just the most streamed ones.
+This means that there is a threshold value for the Spotify Streams.
+In fact, df['Spotify Streams'].max() is equal to 1071.
+Thus we are considering all Spotify track with more than 1071 streams.
+  - The datset contains many NaN values, even for columns of interest.
+We handled these values by replacing them with the median value of each column.
+We opted to use the median because more robust against the outliers.
+However, this always constitutes an approximation of the genuine dataset.

+## References
+None.

 This ends my Exploratory Data Analysis project of Most Streamed Spotify songs.
 The full Python code is available on my [GitHub repository](https://github.com/ChrisMagliano/EDA_spotify_songs/tree/main).